 Accessories and POS hardware

-If you’re asking “how does this work with the rest of the POS system?”, we should emphasise the EFTPOS machine IS the POS system.
-That said, you can still connect it to hardware through the optional Hub for Square Terminal (purchased separately for $49).
-The Hub connects to the terminal via cable, has three USB ports for POS hardware and one Ethernet socket for a wired internet connection.
+That said, you can attach hardware through the optional Hub for Square Terminal (purchased separately for $79).
+The Hub connects to the terminal via a cable, has three USB ports for POS hardware and one Ethernet socket for a wired internet connection.

 - Receipt printers